-In the U.S., wide disparities exist between Whites and People of Color in the access to and delivery of quality healthcare.
+In the U.S., wide disparities exist between White Americans and People of Color in the access to and delivery of quality healthcare.
 This difference is also visible in the Patients Rising community of patients, advocates, caregivers, and partner organizations.
 Among the most recognizable are the members of the Inflammatory Bowel Disease (IBD) community.
 Wishing to understand such disparities better, we explored the literature and community blogs.
 Literature searches in general revealed data to be less than current, while the community’s voice was clear and present.

 This will be the first of several articles in a project to delve deeper into the characteristics of IBD in People of Color (POC).
 The goal is to improve understanding, identify obstacles to affordable access to care, and find possible solutions.

 A (VERY) BRIEF REVIEW OF IBD

 IBD is an autoimmune, genetic disease characterized by inflammation in the digestive tract.
 The most common types of IBD are Ulcerative Colitis (UC), which manifests as both inflammation and ulcers along the superficial lining of the large intestine or rectum, and Crohn’s Disease (Crohns), which manifests as inflammation in the lining of any part of the digestive tract, often involving deeper layers of tissue.

 - Persistent Diarrhea